learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed a page-breaking bug on the teacher check-in page (this was also patched on SR12).
 - Added sorting options to the grid-based class changes page (length of section, class ID, fullness, and category).
 - Added barcode scanning to teacher check-in.
 Admins can use physical scanners or personal smart devices.
+- The main /onsite page has been redesigned to look like the main /manage page.

 Theme changes
 ~~~~~~~~~~~~~